t3l3machus/toxssin/README.md

 **Tip**: Don't install and run certbot on your own, you might get unexpected errors.
 Stick with the instructions.

+## Changelog
+`2022-06-19` - Added exec command (you can now execute custom JS script against a session).
 ## Future
 The idea is to make it sharper, more reliable and expand its capabilities.
-Currently i am working on improving file captures and adding a user selected JS script execution feature.
+Currently, i'm working on improving file captures.